-A strong economy guarantees access to life-saving, life-changing medicines and all the other services that are essential to our national health.
-The Coalition Government is providing record funding for medicare, new medicines, mental health, medical research and hospitals.
+A strong economy guarantees access to services that are essential to our health.
+We are providing record funding for medicare, new medicines, mental health, medical research, hospitals and the NDIS.

 Hospital funding up